 The medical and surgical diagnostic tests and treatments of animals are similar to those in human medicine.
-In order to advance knowledge in their field, researchers and clinicians at the Auburn University College of Veterinary Medicine collaborate to perform studies that investigate new diagnostics and treatments.
+In order to advance knowledge, researchers and clinicians at the College of Veterinary Medicine perform studies that investigate new diagnostics and treatments.
 These discoveries can often be applied to medicine across all species.

-Clinical trials are through the Oncology Service in conjunction with research faculty at the College of Veterinary Medicine.
-We are currently offering active clinical trials in the following areas.
-Please click the links below for more information:
+Clinical trials are through one of the Teaching Hospital’s specialty services, typically the Oncology Service, in conjunction with research faculty at the College of Veterinary Medicine.

 Translating research and medicine from one species to another.
 One Medicine.
 One Health.

 Wilford & Kate Bailey Small Animal Teaching Hospital